aguinet/LedgerKeePass/README.md

 pip install -r tests/requirements.txt
 ```

 Tests will use the tools build with `libkpl` to test this library.
+You thus
-You thus need to specify a `libkpl` build directory to the tests, with the path to the Speculos main script:
+need to specify a `libkpl` build directory to the tests, with the path to the
+Speculos main script:

 ```
-tests/run.sh /path/to/speculos.py /path/to/libkpl/build
+tests/run.sh /path/to/speculos.py /path/to/libkpl/build nanos
 ```

 This will test the application with a pure Python implementation of ``libkpl``,
 and then ``libkpl`` itself.

+It also specifies that the application has been compiled for the ``nanos``
+model.
+To test the ``nanox`` version, replace ``nanos`` by ``nanox`` in the
+``run.sh`` command line.

 ## TODO

-* port & test on Nano X and Blue
+* port & test on Blue
 * KeepassXC GUI for key slots
 * test on actual devices!